moebiussurfing/ofxSurfingHelpers/README.md

 A (**WIP**) personal collection of some useful stuff for **openFrameworks**:

-OF-Utils / Classes / Snippets / Helpers / Serializers / Rectangles / Interactive objects / Native UI Widgets ...etc.
+OF-Utils / Classes / Snippets / Helpers / Serializers / Rectangles / Interactive objects / OF Native UI Widgets and many ImGui / ofxSurfingImGui modules ...

 ## FEATURES